-The souvenir market scene in Uzbekistan is strong, especially in the touristy towns of Bukhara and Khiva.
+Shopping in Uzbekistan at the souvenir market is a strong scene, especially in the touristy towns of Bukhara and Khiva.
 You can’t walk down the road or enter a madrasah without walking past the colorful embroidered tapestries, bags, and jackets.
 Ceramic plates line the sidewalks of the roads to get to the tourist shops.
 And vendors call out “come into my shop, just looking, just looking!” as you pass.

-It’s nearly impossible not be mesmerized by all of the shops as you wander through the madrasahs or the trading domes.
+It’s nearly impossible not to be mesmerized by all of the shops as you wander through the madrasahs or the trading domes.
 You’ll want to buy everything you see in Uzbekistan!
-But where should you begin?
-And what should you pay for your Uzbekistan souvenirs?
+But what should you buy and where should you begin?
+And what should you pay when shopping in Uzbekistan for souvenirs?
 We’ll tell you all of that, and more, below.
-Enjoy!

 Guide to Shopping in Uzbekistan

 Prices and Negotiation in Uzbekistan

 No matter where in the world you are traveling, souvenir shopping involves a bit of price negotiation.
 My standard recommended tactic is to first determine how much you love your future souvenir (meaning, are you willing to walk away?) and what price you are willing to pay for it.

 Next, you ask the shopkeeper for the price.
 If it matches the price you thought of in your head, woohoo!
 Buy it and move on to your next activity.
 If not, you should counter with something that is about 50% of their asking price.
 If they shake their head no and turn away (meaning “no more negotiation”), then you know you’re way off.
 But if they come back with a counteroffer, you know you’re getting somewhere.